uweb/uw_wp_theme/README.md

 *Please note this section was copied from the WP Rig README.*

 ### Progressive loading of CSS
-To further componentize the theme, UW Social employs progressive loading of CSS through [in-body `<link>` tags](https://jakearchibald.com/2016/link-in-body/).
+To further componentize the theme, UW WordPress Theme employs progressive loading of CSS through [in-body `<link>` tags](https://jakearchibald.com/2016/link-in-body/).
 Component-specific styles are held in component-specific stylesheets and loaded at component level.
 The `wprig_add_body_style()` in `./dev/inc/template-functions.php` can be used to conditionally preload in-body stylesheets for improved performance.
 This approach has several advantages:
 - The main stylesheet file size is reduced
 - Styles are only loaded if and when a component is present in the view.